HMB-Entertainment/NZT/README.md

 ### Features to Add
 I would love contributions to continue making NZT a more elegant game for elite memory enhancement.
 Here is a list of features to implement later rated from 1 to 3 stars according to difficulty.

 I intend to do these in chronological order as I find the time.
 I'll add them to the completed secion afterwards.
 If you would like to help, please do one of the featues after the first one.
 This way we don't end up replicating the same effort.

-Lightning Mode *
-- I am currently working on a mode which will play all the images you need to remember in rapid succession.
-It will have the same difficulty as N=1, but will help train memorization for higher N levels and look fantastic.

 Auto Image Generation *
 - Planning to create a shell script integrating templates to automatically generate high quality 3D images on the user's computer.
 This will give users the highest resolution images possible and bypass github size restrictions.
 Also makes for a more elegant and extensible program enabling anyone to easily modify NZT to suit their style of gameplay.

 3D Support *
-- NZT is currently compatible with 3D and has been successfully tested with it on multiple systems.
+- NZT is currently compatible with 3D images and has been successfully tested with it on multiple systems.
 3D images are not included with the initial release.
-However, if this feature has sufficient demand, this represents the next logical extension.
+However, if this feature has sufficient demand, this represents the next logical extension. e.g. code to generate 3D images automatically with different colors for all levels.

+[NEW] Object Orientation *
+- Object Oriented code for gameplay data constants and methods will provide a better interface to develop new features and functionality.

 Backwards compatibility with N-Back and Dual N-Back *
 - Using the existing sounds and povray code generate simpler images that are a subset of a cube and execute N-back and Dual N-back